greggreggreg7/palindromizer/README.md

 Motivation:

 Writing palindromes is hard, particularly ones that make at least a little sense in English.
-My strategy has been to start with a word that has some word or word piece in its reverse, and start with that in the center.
+My strategy has been to start with a word that has some word or word piece in its reverse, put that in the center and work from there.

 For example: *Cesspool* 's reverse is *loopssec* and that has the word *loops* in it.